 PROCEDURES FOR DEALING WITH REPORTED BULLYING

 Woodcote ensures that all instances of, or concerns about, bullying and cyberbullying on and away from school premises are easy to report and that they are recorded properly.
-Records of instances of bullying and allegations of bullying will be kept on the Headmaster’s files, and also on pupil files and files relating to safeguarding where appropriate, in order to enable the school to identify patterns of behaviour and to evaluate the effectiveness of our anti-bullying policy.
+Records of instances of bullying and allegations of bullying will be kept by the DSL and also on pupil files and files relating to safeguarding where appropriate, in order to enable the school to identify patterns of behaviour and to evaluate the effectiveness of our anti-bullying policy.

 If an incident of bullying is reported, the following procedures will be adopted: